Redorb/galerts/README.md

 galerts
 =======

 Fork of Peter Sanchez's Python library for managing Google Alerts.
-Maintained by Peter Sanchez.
-Include any fixes I find for the library not yet committed to the original branch.
+Includes any fixes I find for the library not yet committed to the original branch.

 -----
 Intro